52-entertainment/vite-plugin-oxlint/README.md

 ### Allow / Deny rules

-You can allow or deny oxlinter rules or categories.
+You can allow, deny or warn oxlinter rules or categories.
 To see the list of available rules and categories, run:
 `npx oxlint --rules`